ADGEfficiency/adgefficiency.github.io/_posts/2017-06-26-blockchain-energy-part-one.md

 Bitcoin is both a cryptocurrency and a digital payment system.
 The main blockchain of bitcoin is public - anyone can mine, buy and trade bitcoin.
 The technology behind bitcoin is open source.
 Yet bitcoin is not an ideal blockchain implementation - **on key KPIs such as throughput speed, latency bitcoin lags well behind VISA.**

 Storage of the blockchain is also an issue - in April 2017 the size of the bitcoin ledger was around 200 GB.
 If VISA were implemented using a blockchain it would take up around 200 PB per year.
-Electricity consumption is also a problem - i**n April 2017 bitcoin mining consumed around 300 MW of electricity.**
+Electricity consumption is also a problem - **in April 2017 bitcoin mining consumed around 300 MW of electricity.**

 Ethereum is a bitcoin competitor.
 Ethereum is also a public, open source blockchain with it's own currency known as 'ether'.  **The key advantage of Ethereum over bitcoin is that it allows more flexible smart contracts**.
 Ethereum has an integrated, Turing complete and all purpose programming language.
 Bitcoin's language is not Turing complete - meaning there are solvable problems that bitcoin's language cannot solve.

-This limits the flexbility of smart contracts on the bitcoin implementation of blockchain.
-Bitcoin is limited to a currency and payment system.
+Bitoins's smart contracts limit it to being a currency and payment system.
 Ethererum could allow many different kinds of assets to be traded for many different business purposes.

 Another difference between bitcoin and Ethereum is the algorithm used for reaching a consensus on the true state of the blockchain.
 Both historically use proof of work to reach a consensus on blockchain truth.
 Recently Ethereum is phasing in proof of stake as a lower cost way of reaching consensus on blockchain truth.

+## On versus off chain transactions

+Off chain = tracked in private databases.
+Not publically tracked.
+High transaction speeds.

+On chain = an insurance/proof that a payment exchange happened between parties

+> Off-chain transactions are a divisive concept, obviously.
+Defeating the purpose of the open ledger aspect to the protocol is a concern - [Scott Robinson](https://www.coindesk.com/block-chain-transactions-bad-bitcoin/)

+Off chain makes coinbase to coinbase tranactions faster (compared with coinbase to blockchain).

+Off chain = no charges from miners that are paid to verfiy the ledger.

+Off chain = helps potential scaling issues.

+On chain makes more sense for large transactions.

+bitcoin = 10 minutes, litecoin = 2.5, dodgecoin = 60 secs

+Possible that solutions exist to improving block generation speeds.

+Off chain = loses some decentralization.

 Thanks for reading!